3 Ways to Quiet Self-Criticism

 Be Mindful of Your Thoughts

 When we have self-critical thoughts we often assume they’re 100 percent true, an accurate reflection of reality.
-But the actual reality is that they’re not.
+However, the reality is that they’re not.
 Our thoughts aren’t necessarily realistic or even meaningful.
-And we don’t have to believe them or act on them.
+We don’t have to believe them or act on them.

 Experiment with Self-Criticism